LeRon Ellis: High school career

 During the 1986 summer off-season Ellis received a number of recruitment offers from the nation's top NCAA basketball programs.
 Ellis eventually narrowed his choices down to St. John's, Georgetown University, the University of Southern California and the University of Kentucky.
-Former Laker player and coach Pat Riley helped persuade Ellis to attend Kentucky onbehalf of Wildcat's coach Eddie Sutton.
+Former Laker player and coach Pat Riley helped persuade Ellis to attend Kentucky on behalf of Wildcat's coach Eddie Sutton.
 On September 15, 1986, LeRon Ellis announced he would sign with Kentucky.
 Ellis was rated as one of the top 20 high school basketball players in the nation and was the star player for the number two ranked boys' high school basketball team at the start of his senior year.

 LeRon Ellis began the season helping his team make it to the 1986 King Cotton Tournament finals.
 The Monarchs went on to play what would become one of their most fabled basketball seasons in the school's history.
 Ellis and company replicated their previous 30–1 record during the 19867–87 season and bagged their third straight CIF Southern Section 5-A title.
-Mater Dei preceded to the state CIF State Championship tournament, ousting the top-ranked Fairfax High School in the semi-finals.
+Mater Dei proceeded to the state CIF State Championship tournament, ousting the top-ranked Fairfax High School in the semi-finals.
 The Monarchs completed their memorable season in style by defeating Ygnacio Valley High School in the finals and clinching the school's first CIF Division I state title.
 LeRon Ellis won a series of prestigious awards that season while averaging 22.5 points, 8.3 rebounds, and a 54% field goal shooting percentage.
 By the end of the season LeRon Ellis was considered to be one of the country's top high school basketball players and the Mater Dei basketball team was ranked number one in the nation by USA Today.